 How to Hedge a Portfolio

-Today’s Forex trader is not only a currency trader anymore.
-Brokerage houses adapted their offering with products like:
+Today’s FX trader is not only a currency trader anymore.
+Forex brokerage houses adapted their offering with products like:

 - Commodities: gold, oil, silver, etc.

 - Stock indexes: DJIA (Dow Jones Industrial Average), Nasdaq, S&P500, Xetra Dax, CAC40, etc.

 Options trading becomes more and popular among Forex traders.
 And, for a good reason.